History of Supreme court in Timeline

 Until 1980, the High Court of New Zealand was known as the Supreme Court.

-1987: 1987 Philippine Constitution
+1987: Philippine Constitution Grants Judicial Review

-In 1987, the Philippine Constitution explicitly granted the Supreme Court the power of judicial review over laws and executive actions.
+In 1987, the Philippine Constitution explicitly granted to the Supreme Court the power of judicial review over laws and executive actions.

-1994: Supreme Court of Appeal Created
+1994: Supreme Court of Appeal (SCA) Created

 1997: Transfer of Sovereignty in Hong Kong